SyedSaad-07/dev-sticky-notes/README.md

 A **simple CLI tool** to manage sticky notes.
 You can also **use it as a module in your Node.js code**.

 ## 📌 Features
-- ✅ Add, list, delete, and search notes
+- ✅ Add, list, delete, search notes, and exporting notes
 - ✅ Use via **CLI** or **directly in your code**
 - ✅ Lightweight and easy to use